-It is recommended that an NPPO strives for constant in its conduct of PRAs.
+It is recommended that an NPPO strives for consistency in its conduct of PRAs.
 Consistency offers numerous benefits, including:

-- facilitation of the principles of non-a rimitation and transparency - improved familiarity with the RA process - increased efficiency in correlating RAs and managing related data - improved comparability bear on PR is conducted on similar products or pests, which in turn aids in development and imprement attion of amilar or equivalent management measures.
+- facilitation of the principles of non-discrimination and transparency - improved familiarity with the PRA process - increased efficiency in completing PRAs and managing related data - improved comparability between PRAs conducted on similar products or pests, which in turn aids in development and implementation of similar or equivalent management measures.

-Consistency may be assured bough, for example, the elaboration of generic decision criteria and procedural steps, training of individuals conducting PRA, and review of draft PRAs.
+Consistency may be assured through, for example, the elaboration of generic decision criteria and procedural steps, training of individuals conducting PRA, and review of draft PRAs.